ZikangYuan/semi_elastic_lio/README.md

 Noted:

-A. Except fot the external parameters between IMU and LiDAR, and the value of gravitational acceleration, **the parameter configurations used in different datasets are exactly the same** to demonstrate the stability and robustness of **SR-LIO**.
+A. Except fot the external parameters between IMU and LiDAR, and the value of gravitational acceleration, **the parameter configurations used in different datasets are exactly the same** to demonstrate the stability and robustness of **Semi-Elastic-LIO**.

 B. Please make sure the LiDAR point clouds have the "ring" channel information.

 C. The warning message "Failed to find match for field 'time'." doesn't matter.
 It can be ignored.

-D. **Please create a folder named "output" before running.** When **SR-LIO** is running, the estimated pose is recorded in real time in the **pose.txt** located in the **output folder**.
+D. **Please create a folder named "output" before running.** When **Semi-Elastic-LIO** is running, the estimated pose is recorded in real time in the **pose.txt** located in the **output folder**.

 E. As the groundtruth acquisition of some datasets (*UTBM* and *ULHK*) are extremely complicated, in order to facilitate evaluation, **we store the pose ground truth of the four datasets used by us as [TUM](https://vision.in.tum.de/data/datasets/rgbd-dataset) format.
 Please down load from [Google drive](https://drive.google.com/drive/folders/1WnvzUzP_s70p4myPf5fsP1Jtr_62PnL1)**.